isomerpages/moe-cedarpri/_school-programmes/Events.md

 <p>At Basketball Court 2, they participated in engaging activities for a
 chance to win mystery gifts.
-There was a lively student-led karaoke session in the school library on 4 August, alongside other enriching library activities on National Day week.</p>
+There was a lively student-led karaoke session in the school library on 4 August, alongside other enriching library activities on National Day week.
-<p>The highlight of the National Day-related activities took place on 8 August.
+<br>The highlight of the National Day-related activities took place on 8 August.
 The day began with a solemn observance ceremony, then the National Day concert, featuring a magnificent display of Singapore's journey, diversity, and aspirations.
 Through six carefully crafted acts, the concert wove together